SyedSiddiqShakir/chess_foehn/README.md

 - Can it make creative, human-like moves?
 - Can it move more like a human?, in contrast to the chess engines that make very illogical but accurate moves

-Early stage – cleaning PGN data and experimenting with model architectures.

 ## Plans
 - Pretrain on large PGN dataset.
 - Build a simple interface to play against the model.